-Drain canned beans in a colander and rinse with water to remove as much salt as you can; preferably buy canned beans with no salt added.
+Drain canned beans in a colander and rinse with water to remove some of the excess salt; or buy canned beans with no salt added if they have them at your store.
 Or, you can make your own salt-free beans from scratch.

 There are lots of easy ways to add beans to your meals and reap the healthy benefits of the lovely legume.

 - Famously, the English eat beans on toast, and beans and rice is an everyday dish in many of the world’s cuisines.

 - Tuck beans into whole-grain tortillas or pita bread.

 - Add them to soups, salads, and pasta dishes.

 - Toss beans into sautéed veggies or mix them with cooked greens and garlic.

 Article copyright © 2015 American Heart Association.
 This recipe/article is brought to you by the American Heart Association's Simple Cooking with Heart © Program.
 For more articles and simple, quick and affordable recipes, visit heart.org/simplecooking.